 "FOR THE EYES OF THE LORD ARE TOWARD THE RIGHTEOUS, AND HIS EARS ATTEND TO THEIR PRAYER, BUT THE FACE OF THE LORD IS AGAINST THOSE WHO DO EVIL."1 Peter 3:12(NASB)

-However, the Lord is not blind to our pain, when ungodly men and women say and do all manner of evil against us.. for Christ's sake.. for the eyes of the Lord are over the righteous, and His ears are ever open unto their prayers.
-Indeed, the verse concludes that: the face of the Lord is against them that do evil, and the Psalmist even adds the somber words: and He will remove people's recollection of them from the earth.
+However, the Lord is not blind to our pain when ungodly men and women say and do all manner of evil against us... for Christ's sake... for, "the eyes of the Lord are over the righteous, and His ears are ever open unto their prayers."
+Indeed, the verse concludes, "the face of the Lord is against them that do evil," and the Psalmist even adds the sombre words, "and He will remove people's recollection of them from the earth."

-The Bible makes it very plain that sinners will be punished and wickedness will not go unchallenged - evil is evil and will not be exonerated - but God Himself warned: vengeance is Mine, and I will repay.
+The Bible makes it very plain that sinners will be punished and wickedness will not go unchallenged - evil is evil and will not be exonerated - and God Himself warned, "vengeance is Mine, and I will repay."

-When Peter quoted these words from the Psalmist, however, he excluded that final, somber sentence from his epistle.. for today we live in the dispensation of the grace of God, when guilty sinners can be cleansed from all sin - by grace through faith in Christ's redemptive work on Calvary's cross.
+When Peter quoted these words from the Psalmist, however, he excluded that final, sombre sentence from his epistle... for today we live in the dispensation of the grace of God, when guilty sinners can be cleansed from all sin - by grace through faith in Christ's redemptive work on Calvary's Cross.
 But how terrible for those that willingly resist God's entreaty to call on the name of the Lord.
-How lamentable when men and women refuse to believe and saved.
+How lamentable when men and women refuse to believe and be saved.

-We who are born-again in this Church age, are to be a vehicles of God's grace.
-We have been entrusted with the ministry of reconciliation, and one Christian characteristic that is pleasing to the Lord, is the one who can demonstrate the long-suffering goodness of God, in the midst of the trial and tribulation they face.
+We who are born again in this Church age, are to be vehicles of God's grace.
+We have been entrusted with the ministry of reconciliation, and one Christian characteristic that is pleasing to the Lord, is the one who can demonstrate the long-suffering goodness of God in the midst of the trials and tribulations they face.

 Heavenly Father, thank You that Your eyes are over those that are cleansed by the blood of the Lamb and that Your ears are ever open to our prayers.
-Have mercy on those that have not accepted Your gracious offer of salvation and use me as a witness to Your goodness and grace - in Jesus name I pray, AMEN.
+Have mercy on those who have not accepted Your gracious offer of salvation, and use me as a witness to Your goodness and grace.
+In Jesus' name I pray, AMEN.